Alexander-Garcia/grad-school/programming-languages/chapter-3-notes.md

 - Context-free grammars are referred to as grammars and interchangably used with BNF
 - ### Fundamentals
     - **metalanguage** language used to describe another language.
 BNF is a metalanguage for programming languages
-    - BNF uses abstraction for syntatic structures
+    - BNF uses abstraction for syntactic structures
     - A simple Java statement might be represented by the abstraction `<assign>`
     - Actual definition of `<assign>` can be given by:
         ```